ripienaar/free-for-dev/README.md

    * [mockable.io](https://www.mockable.io/) — Mockable is a simple configurable service to mock out RESTful API or SOAP web-services.
 This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data
    * [fakejson.com](https://fakejson.com/) — FakeJSON helps you quickly generate fake data using its API.
 Make an API request describing what you want and how you want it.
 The API returns it all in JSON.
 Speed up the go to market process for ideas and fake it till you make it.
    * [JSONPlaceholder](http://jsonplaceholder.typicode.com/) Some REST API endpoints that return some fake data in JSON format.
 The source code is also available if you would like to run the server locally.
-   * [jetbrains.com](https://jetbrains.com/products.html) — Productivity tools, IDEs and deploy tools.
+   * [jetbrains.com](https://jetbrains.com/products.html) — Productivity tools, IDEs and deploy tools (aka PyCharm, Webstorm, etc).
 Free license for students, teachers, Open Source and user groups
    * [codepen.io](https://codepen.io/) — CodePen is a playground for the front end side of the web
    * [repl.it](https://repl.it/) — A cloud coding environment for various program languages
    * [codesandbox.io](https://codesandbox.io/) — Online Playground for React, Vue, Angular, Preact and more